 ADAvault uses Prometheus and Grafana to monitor the infrastructure that we operate, and collect data from node instances.
 Delegators have complete transparency on pool operation and performance, with access to a subset of the same real time monitoring dashboard as our Ops team.

-Stake pool operational availability remains at 100% and the Cardano node software has proven to be very stable.
+Stake pool operational availability remains near 100% and the Cardano node software has proven to be very stable.
 We always allow for a comprehensive soak test on the passive nodes when compiling new releases.

 ADAvault has very low latency measurements for connectivity to peers.
 This is important as it increases the likelihood that the blocks minted by the stake pools are adopted on chain.
 Real time details are available from PoolTool.io who measure propagation delays across all registered pools.

 The important latency number is not the average (or median) at ~300ms, but the mode (or most frequently occurring latency) which is ~100ms.
-The reason the average is less relevant is that it is skewed by the very infrequent long tail which could be removed by connecting to close geographical peers, but has the side effect of making the network weaker and reducing global block propagation.
+The reason the average is less relevant is that it is skewed by the very infrequent long tail which could be reduced by connecting to close geographical peers, but has the side effect of making the network weaker and reducing global block propagation.

 For comparison it takes approximately 200ms to send a ping request half way around the world.
 Therefore we can see that 100ms for the mode is towards the lower theoretical bound for latency.